Guide to Cisco Live 2024

 Summer Camp for Geeks

 So that’s my advice for getting the most out of Cisco Live.
-It’s a great place to learn, network, and get questions answered.
+It’s a great place to learn, network, and answer your questions.
 You’ll meet people from all types of environments and some will even be similar to yours.
 You can find out how they do things in their shop or how they solved the same problems you’ve been trying to solve.
 Sometimes you’ll just share war stories, which can be therapeutic, as well.
 I find the sessions useful, but the conversations and people you meet can be just as useful, if not more so, than the sessions you attend.

 FIN